suinleelab/AIControl.jl/README.md

    `bowtie2 -x hg38 -q -p 10 -U ERR231591.fastq -S ERR231591.sam`

 **2. Sort your bam file in lexicographical order.**
    If you went through step 1 with the UCSC hg38 assembly, sorting with `samtools sort` will do its job.

+   If your reference assemly is different, you will get errors from our pipeline.
+One way to avoid this problem is to extract orignally fastq and remap with bowtie2 using UCSC hg38 assembly. `bedtools` provide a way to extract a fastq file from your bam file.
+   `bedtools bamtofastq [OPTIONS] -i <BAM> -fq <FASTQ>`

+   If your reference assembly is ordered differently (e.g. the ones from ENCODE portal website is aligned hg38 with different ordering of chromosome),

 **3. Download data files and locate them in the right places.**